j1-dev/seal/DEVLOG.md

 ## IN PROCESS

-- Rework liking system so that it doesn't depend on localStorage
+- Clean up `service.ts`

 ## TO-DO

 - Images on Posts
-- Discover page
-- Clean up `service.ts`
 - Chats
 - Restyle comment thread (more compact)
 - Work on responsiveness
 - Settings page

+## 27/03/2025

+- Rework liking system so that it doesn't depend on localStorage
+- Discover page v0

 ## 10/03/2025